skymethod/kv-connect-kit/README.md

 A default V8 serializer is included that supports a limited subset of values (see below), but can optionally treat the values as opaque bytes using the `wrapUnknownValues` option.
 This is often good enough for listing/migrating/logic that behaves on keys only.

-If anyone knows of a pure JS or WASM implementation of V8's serializer, please let me know!
+We may be able to leverage [denoland/v8_valueserializer](https://github.com/denoland/v8_valueserializer) for a WASM implementation of V8's serializer in the future!

 KV value types supported by the default serializer: